helrond/clbsj.org/_posts/2023-01-11-the-bible-in-black-history.md

 series: scholar-activist-encounters
 time: '7:30pm Eastern Time'
 ---
 In honor of Black History Month, CLBSJ is hosting an interactive dialogue on the role that community churches and Biblical scripture play in galvanizing social justice organizing in Black communities.
-The evening will feature a dialogue between New Testament scholar Rev. Dr. Eric Thomas and Rev. Bryan McAllister of Morris Brown AME, hosted by CLBSJ Board Member Sr. Sharifa Vernice Meytung.
+The evening will feature a dialogue between New Testament scholar Rev. Dr. Eric Thomas and Rev. Bryan McAllister, pastor of Morris Brown African Methodist Episcopal Church in Philadelphia.
+The session will be hosted by CLBSJ Board Member Sr. Sharifa Vernice Meytung.

-Check back for updates!

 To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZIscuurpjosGNLBuoixQVwCwOnej2-EpIGr" %}